-The images are accompanied by extensive new scholarship on the artist by a range of voices: Dan Fox, Dr Shanay Jhaveri, Clara Meister, Jane Devery and Pip Wallis.
+The images are accompanied by extensive new scholarship on the artist by a range of voices with texts by Maidment, Dan Fox, Dr Shanay Jhaveri, Clara Meister, Jane Devery and Pip Wallis.

 In its complexity and revelatory qualities, the work of Camille Henrot encourages us to reflect on existence, in all its shades.